The following statement on diversity and inclusiveness was approved by the ASL Council on October 24, 2020.

 Statement on Diversity and Inclusiveness

-The Association for Symbolic Logic (ASL) recognizes that in societies around the world there are vulnerable groups of people that are marginalized and discriminated against because of race, color, caste, religion, national origin, ethnicity, migrant or indigenous status, political beliefs, gender, sexual orientation, gender identity or expression, and mental or physical disability.
+The Association for Symbolic Logic (ASL) recognizes that in societies around the world there are vulnerable groups of people that are marginalized and discriminated against because of race, color, caste, religion, national origin, ethnicity, migrant or indigenous status, socioeconomic status, political beliefs, gender, sexual orientation, gender identity or expression, and mental or physical disability.
 The ASL condemns, in the strongest possible terms, any form of marginalization and discrimination against individuals or groups of people based on such characteristics.

 The ASL acknowledges that scholarly associations have sometimes played a gatekeeping role that has had the effect of limiting opportunities or creating an unwelcoming environment.
 Furthermore, the ASL acknowledges that, when it comes to logic, there are often unhelpful stereotypes of what a successful logician is or looks like.